keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 To achieve that, we install Windows first and Linux second.
 This page examines the process I used of installing Win 7 Professional with an OEM licence, updating it, taking a clone of it for posterity and then upgrading it to Windows 10 Professional, followed by getting Windows 10 to dual-boot with Ubuntu 16.04.1 LTS.
 Those who have Windows 10 installed may wish to skip to the section on setting up dual boot.

-# Section 1: Windows 7 install
+# Section 1: Installing Windows 7 Professional

 ## Windows 7 Professional x64 OEM installation notes